jfcere/ngx-nes-css/README.md

 **HTML**

-Add the link for the font to your `index.html` file into the `<head>` tag:
+Or you can add the link for the font to your `index.html` file into the `<head>` tag:

 ```html
 <link href="https://fonts.googleapis.com/css2?family=Press+Start+2P&display=swap" rel="stylesheet">
 ```

-Add the following CSS rule to your global `styles.css/scss` file to apply the font:
+And add the following CSS rule to your global `styles.css/scss` file to apply the font:

 ```css
 html, body {